Grow As You Go With A Modular SASE Architecture

 It’s important to understand that SSE isn’t a replacement for SASE—SSE is merely a subset of the SASE architecture that makes it easier to get the unified security tools you want if you don’t need (or already have) SD-WAN.

 Some enterprises will opt for the full SASE framework, while others will approach their journey in phases by starting with SSE and adding the SD-WAN layer if needed.
-Selecting an SSE solution that is part of an integrated SASE platform opens the door to future network transformation, operational simplicity and lower total cost of ownership (TCO).
+Selecting an SSE solution that is part of an integrated SASE framework opens the door to future network transformation, operational simplicity and lower total cost of ownership (TCO).

 Flexible, Cloud-Native SASE Powered By The Lumen Network